-January 2, 2021 December 28, 2019
+January 1, 2022 January 2, 2021

-Accounts receivable, net \$ 170,526 \$ 146,161
+Accounts receivable, net \$ 155,659 \$ 170,526

+Unbilled receivables 8,747

-Contract liabilities 17.700 6.991
+Contract liabilities 22,996 17,700

 The Company invoices customers based upon contractual billing schedules, and accounts receivable are recorded when the right to consideration becomes unconditional.
+Unbilled receivables represent revenue recognized in excess of billings.
 Contract liabilities include deferred revenue associated with the Cloud Services and extended warranty plans as well as prepayments received from customers in advance of product shipments.
 The change in the opening and closing balances of the Company's contract assets and contract liabilities primarily results from the timing difference between the Company's performance and the customer's payment.
-During the years ended January 2, 2021 and December 28, 2019, the Company recognized \$5.5 million and \$5.8 million, respectively, of the contract liability balance as revenue upon transfer of the products or services to customers.
+During fiscal 2021and 2020, the Company recognized \$12.5 million and \$5.5 million, respectively, of the contract liability balance as revenue upon transfer of the products or services to customers.